 Sometimes it can be helpful to create an inverse segment, which is a new segment containing all the profiles not in the current segment.
 Select Create inverse from the Save drop-down menu to create a new inverse segment.
 It is named "Visitors not in segment "[current segment name]."

 In the right-hand sidebar, the "statistics" widget is displayed.
 It shows the number of profiles in the selected segment over time.

 By clicking on the graph in the sidebar widget, a lightbox with a detailed view of the graph is displayed.
 The X axis of the graph represents the time period.
 The Y axis represents the number of profiles that belong to the segment.
 If the line in the graph contains points that stand for individual days or months, you can hover over it to see the statistics for that period of time.
 For example:

 You can change the view of the line graph by adjusting the range of values that are shown as well as the time period.
 You can also export the values shown in the graph in order to inspect them in external applications.
 See Graph options for complete information on the graph options that are available.

 In the right-hand sidebar, the Objectives and Related items widgets are displayed.
 You can use Objectives the see which objectives are related to this segment or add the segment to an objective.

 The Related items widget shows the other objects in BlueConic that are directly related to the segment you are managing.
 Segments can have the following types of related items:

 - Interactions: The interactions that use this segment on the Who-tab.

 - Optimizers: The optimizers that use this segment on the Who-tab.

-- Profile Properties: The profile properties that are used as filter by this segment.
+- Profile properties: The profile properties that this segment uses as a condition.